Ketamine Therapy for Grief & Traumatic Loss

 Our Process

-1. Complete an Intake Form
+1. Complete an Inquiry Form

-2. Intake & Preparation
+2. Intake Process and Preparation

 During your intake process, we’ll explore a rough outline of your treatment plan and what to expect.
-We’ll meet for a minimum of four to six preparation sessions to establish your goals and lay the foundation for KAP.
+We’ll meet for a minimum of six preparation sessions to establish your goals and lay the foundation for KAP.
 You’ll then participate in one to three KAP sessions, depending on your needs and response to treatment.

 3. Connect with Your Prescriber